Terre des Hommes logoSearch

 She Leads

-She Leads is a consortium that brings together child rights organisations, feminist/women’s rights organisations, and GYW-led groups in a joint effort to increase sustained influence of girls and young women (GYW) on decision-making and the transformation of gender norms in formal and informal institutions.
+The She Leads programme fights for the rights, leadership and agency of girls and young women (GYW).
+It is an initiative for and by girls and young women: because they have the right to speak and decide for themselves.
+She Leads brings together child rights organisations, feminist/women’s rights organisations, and GYW-led groups in a joint effort to increase sustained influence of girls and young women on decision-making and the transformation of gender norms in formal and informal institutions.

 Lucia Montes